tanghaibao/allhic/README.md

 - [x] Add partition split inside "partition"
 - [x] Use clustering when k = 1
 - [x] Isolate matrix generation to "plot"
+- [ ] Merge tours from multiple partitions back to a single file
 - [ ] Add dot plot to "plot"
 - [ ] Add "pipeline" to simplify execution
 - [ ] Compare numerical output with Lachesis